BIH-MI/phantom-anonymization/README.md

 todo
 ## Example configs

-The example folder contains:
-- examples for each of the configs, i.e. anonymizationConfig(s), dataConfig(s), riskAssessmentConfig(s), seriesConfig(s)
+The example folder contains examples for each of the configs, i.e. anonymizationConfig(s), dataConfig(s), riskAssessmentConfig(s), seriesConfig(s)
-- the texas discharge dataset and the corresponding hierarchies that are required for running the examples
-- examples of how to use the cli for execuritng targetSelection, riskAssessment, and riskAssessmentSeries

 ## Experiment configs